table-tenis/api-service/enterprise_service/README.md

 ### **Link To Test API Endpoint**
 - http://172.21.100.174:9083/docs
 ### **Enterprise API Endpoints Paths**
-- ```/api/xface/v1/enterprises``` : POST an enterprise, GET all enterprise.
-GET method supports query parameters:
+- ```/api/xface/v1/enterprises``` : POST an enterprise, GET enterprises, PUT an enterprise, DELETE an enterprise.
+  - GET method supports query parameters:
     - id: to get enterprise by id.
     - enterprise_code: to get enterprise by enterprise_code.
     - sort, search to sort and match enterprise by enterprise_code.
     - limit: to get limit number of enterprise in response.
-- ```/api/xface/v1/enterprises/{id}``` : this endpoint has path parameter **_id_**.
-PUT METHOD to update an enterprise information by id, DELETE METHOD to delete an enterprise by id.
+  - PUT method requires *id* query parameter to update an enterprise:
+  - DELETE method requires *id* query parameter to delete an enterprise:
 ### **Site API Endpoints Paths**
-- ```/api/xface/v1/sites``` : POST a site, GET all site.
-GET method supports query parameters:
+- ```/api/xface/v1/sites``` : POST a site, GET sites, PUT a site, DELETE a site.
+  - GET method supports query parameters:
+    - enterprise_id: to get sites belong to an enterprise id.
     - id: to get site by id.
     - name: to get site by name.
     - sort, search to sort and match site by name.
     - limit: to get limit number of site in response.
-- ```/api/xface/v1/sites/enterprises/{enterprise_id}``` : GET all site of an enterprise.
-GET method supports query parameters:
-  - sort, search to sort and match site by name.
-  - limit: to get limit number of site in response.
-- ```/api/xface/v1/sites/{id}``` : this endpoint has path parameter **_id_**.
-PUT METHOD to update a site information by id, DELETE METHOD to delete a site by id.
+  - PUT method requires *id* query parameter to update a site:
+  - DELETE method requires *id* query parameter to delete a site:
 ### **Camera API Endpoints Paths**
-- ```/api/xface/v1/cameras``` : POST a list of cameras, GET all camera.
-GET method supports query parameters:
+- ```/api/xface/v1/cameras``` : POST a list of cameras, GET cameras, PUT a camera, DELETE a camera.
+  - GET method supports query parameters:
+    - enterprise_id: to get cameras belong to an enterprise id.
+    - site_id: to get cameras belong to a site id.
     - id: to get camera by id.
     - name: to get camera by name.
     - ip: to get camera by ip.
     - description: to get camera by description.
-  - sort, search to sort and match site by name.
-  - limit: to get limit number of site in response.
-- ```/api/xface/v1/cameras/enterprises/{enterprise_id}``` : GET all camera of an enterprise.
-GET method supports query parameters:
-  - sort, search to sort and match site by name.
-  - limit: to get limit number of site in response.
-- ```/api/xface/v1/cameras/sites/{site_id}``` : GET all camera of a site.
-GET method supports query parameters:
     - sort, search to sort and match site by name.
     - limit: to get limit number of site in response.
 - ```/api/xface/v1/cameras/profiles``` : GET profile of a camera.
 GET method requires ip address of camera as a query parameter:
   - ip : to get profiles of a ip address.
 - ```/api/xface/v1/cameras/discovery/local``` : GET METHOD to get discovery informations of all camera in the local network.